tosolveit/dbt-bq/Readme.md

 pip3 install dbt-bigquery
 ```

-If you encounter the following warning, follow the steps described below:
+If you encounter a similar warning, follow the steps described below:

 ```
 WARNING: The script dbt is installed in '/Library/Frameworks/Python.framework/Versions/3.7/bin' which is not on PATH.